sashetophizika/hyprscratch/README.md

 bind = $mainNod, b, exec, ~/.cargo/bin/hyprscratch btop "[float;size 70% 80%;center] kitty -e btop"
 ```

 You can use the `stack` option so that the new scratchpad doesn't hide the old one.
+This can be used to group multiple scratchpads by binding them to the same key and using `stack` on all except the first one.
 If you like stacking scratchpads, there is a command `hyprscratch hideall` that you can call to hide all scratchpads.
 If you want a scratchpad to spawn on startup, you can add `onstart` as an option.

 The scratchpads are just floating windows so by default they remain on the workspace they are spawned if not explicitly hidden.
 To hide them on workspace change add: